 The volcano is classed as a complex stratovolcano because its eruptions typically involve explosive eruptions as well as pyroclastic flows.
+A pyroclastic flow is a high-density mix of hot lava blocks, pumice, ash and volcanic gas, according to the U.S. Geological Survey.
 Vesuvius and other Italian volcanoes, such as Campi Flegrei and Stromboli, are part of the Campanian volcanic arc.
 The Campanian arc sits on a tectonic boundary where the African plate is being subducted beneath the Eurasian plate.

 Under Vesuvius, scientists have detected a tear in the African plate.
 This "slab window" allows heat from the Earth's mantle layer to melt the rock of the African plate building up pressure that causes violent explosive eruptions.
 In the past, Mount Vesuvius has had a roughly 20-year eruption cycle, but the last serious eruption was in 1944.

-Mount Vesuvius destroyed the city of Pompeii in A.D.
-79. Because the city was buried so quickly by volcanic ash, the site is a well-preserved snapshot of life in a Roman city.
-We even have a detailed account of the disaster recorded by Pliny the Younger, who interviewed survivors and recorded events in a letter to his friend Tacitus.
+Mount Vesuvius destroyed the city of Pompeii, a city south of Rome, in A.D.
+79 in about 25 hours, according to History.
+Because the city was buried so quickly by volcanic ash, the site is a well-preserved snapshot of life in a Roman city.
+There is also a detailed account of the disaster recorded by Pliny the Younger, who interviewed survivors and recorded events in a letter to his friend Tacitus.
 [Related: Pompeii 'Wall Posts' Reveal Ancient Social Networks]

-Pompeii was slowly recovering from a major earthquake that rocked the city in February of A.D.
+Pompeii was established in 600 B.C. and was slowly recovering from a major earthquake that rocked the city in February of A.D.
 62. The shallow quake, originating beneath Mount Vesuvius, had caused major damage to the springs and piping that provided the city's water.
 Reconstruction was being carried out on several temples and public buildings.
-The historian, Seneca, recorded that the quakes lasted for several days and also heavily damaged the town of Herculaneum and did minor damage to the city of Naples before subsiding.
+Seneca, a historian, recorded that the quakes lasted for several days and also heavily damaged the town of Herculaneum and did minor damage to the city of Naples before subsiding.
 The major quake was followed by several minor shakes throughout the following years.
 [Image Gallery: Pompeii's Toilets]

 Shortly after midnight, a wall of volcanic mud engulfed the town of Herculaneum, obliterating the town as its citizens fled toward Pompeii.
 About 6:30 a.m. on the following morning, a glowing cloud of volcanic gases and debris rolled down Vesuvius' slopes and enveloped the city of Pompeii.
 Most victims died instantly as the superheated air burned their lungs and contracted their muscles, leaving the bodies in a semi-curled position to be quickly buried in ash and thus preserved in detail for hundreds of years.

-Far away in Misenum, Pliny the Younger and his mother joined other refugees escaping the earthquakes rocking their city.
-They observed, “…the sea retreating as if pushed by the earthquakes."
+Far away in Misenum, approximately 13 miles (21 kilometers) from Pompeii, Pliny the Younger, the 18-year-old nephew of Pliny the Elder, and his mother joined other refugees escaping the earthquakes rocking their city.
+They observed, "the sea retreating as if pushed by the earthquakes."
 This was probably caused by a tsunami at the climax of the eruption, which gives us the time frame for historical record.
 Pliny writes of "black and horrible clouds, broken by sinuous shapes of flaming wind."
 He describes people wheezing and gasping because of that wind; the same wind that doomed the people of Pompeii.

 On March 22, they were forced to evacuate, leaving behind 88 Allied aircraft.
 After the volcano subsided, they returned on the 30th to find the planes were a total loss.
 Engines were clogged by ash, control panels were useless tangles of fused wire, canopies had holes from flying rock or were etched to opacity by wind driven ash.